 All graduate social work students must complete their MSW degree within four years of starting the program.

 WICHE Western Regional Graduate Program (WRGP) eligible program.

 Regular Standing (Standard Track) Degree Requirements

 Standard Track students are individuals who do not have a baccalaureate social work degree from a CSWE-accredited program.
 Standard Track students begin courses in the fall term.
 A full-time, Regular Standing student can complete their degree in 24 months including summer coursework.
 Social Work Practicum and Seminar I and II are required and completed during the fall and spring semester with coursework.
-For each of the two successive semesters of Field Education, students must complete a minimum of 500 hours (i.e., about 16-24 hours per week for 16 weeks) for a total of 1000 hours.
+For each of the four semesters of Field Education, students must complete a minimum of 250 hours (i.e., about 16-24 hours per week for 16 weeks) for a total of 1000 hours.

 Monday courses are dedicated to students who enter our program through the Regular Standing Track.

 Click here to view the Standard Track course schedule for the full-time student.